 - Inequitable resource distribution.
 Vaccines are largely distributed through mass vaccination sites and pharmacies, which are not evenly distributed through all communities.

 - Confusing sign up systems.
 Most vaccines signups are through online systems, which require an internet connection.
 Not everyone can easily navigate the online vaccine signup system.

 - Lack of transportation.
 Not all people have a vehicle they can drive to a vaccination.
 In addition, many vaccination sites are drive-through only and do not provide walk-up services.

-While we don’t know exactly why, it’s possible these categories may have large numbers due to differences in race and ethnicity classification between the California Department of Public Health, vaccinating agents such as pharmacies and county clinics, and the U.S. Census Bureau.
+This category may have large numbers due to differences in race and ethnicity classification between the California Department of Public Health, vaccinating agents such as pharmacies and county clinics, and the U.S. Census Bureau.